TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 ## Diagramming Standards
 ### UML
 - **Explanation**: Describe UML (Unified Modeling Language) and its relevance in Enterprise Integration.
-- **Examples**: Provide a simple UML diagram relevant to your topic.
+- **Examples**: Provide a simple UML diagram relevant to our topic.

 ### Mermaid Diagrams
 - **Explanation**: Explain how Mermaid can be used to create diagrams directly in Markdown.